oneapi-src/oneAPI-tab/image/README.rst

 5. Integration with the oneAPI Ecosystem: Work closely with the broader oneAPI community to ensure the oneIPL library seamlessly integrates with the other elements of the oneAPI ecosystem.
-This will help ensure the standard is accessible, beneficial, and valuable to the entire community.
+This will help ensure the standard is accessible, beneficial, and valuable to the community.

 Through this purpose and strategic approach, the Image Special Interest Group will shape the future of image processing via the oneIPL image processing library in alignment with the broader goals of the oneAPI ecosystem.
 We believe in the